openfaas/openfaas.github.io/_posts/2019-07-29-plonk-stack.md

 With its [origins in the engineering team at SoundCloud](https://www.youtube.com/watch?v=cdKc8ePbj4A), Prometheus is now the de-facto monitoring solution for Cloud Native projects.
 It combines a simple interface with a powerful query language to monitor and observe microservices and functions, which are the two primitives of any FaaS or PaaS.

-[Prometheus](https://prometheus.io) is the core project, but the ecosystem is rich, and growing.
+[Prometheus](https://prometheus.io) is the core project, and the ecosystem is rich, and growing.

 * [node_exporter](https://github.com/prometheus/node_exporter) - get metrics from machines in your cluster, VMs, or servers
-* [alertmanager](https://github.com/prometheus/alertmanager) - fire off alerts according to custom rules including integrations to Hipchat, Slack, Pagerduty, and more
+* [alertmanager](https://github.com/prometheus/alertmanager) - fire off alerts according to custom rules including integrations to Hipchat, Slack, [PagerDuty](https://www.pagerduty.com), and more

 There are two ways to expose metrics to Prometheus: